tresorsawasawa/School_Library/README.md

 ### Setup

-1. Clone the repo with `git clone https://github.com/tresorsawasawa/OOP_School_Library.git` or Download the `Zip` file.
+1. Clone the repo with `git clone https://github.com/tresorsawasawa/School_Library.git` or Download the `Zip` file.
-2. `cd OOP_School_Library` to access the directory
+2. `cd School_Library` to access the directory
 3. `ruby main.rd` to run

 ## Author